-The two Split components in the Flow Builder allow you to create targeted customer journeys stemming from the same initial trigger.
+The trigger and conditional splits components in the flow builder allow you to create targeted customer journeys stemming from the same initial trigger.
 However, as you start to branch your flows, there may be instances when you'd like to bring these separate journeys back together down the same path.

-For example, you may have a Welcome Series with an initial split for those who sign up for your newsletter through Facebook Lead Ads and those who sign up directly on your website.
+For example, you may have a welcome series with an initial split for those who sign up for your newsletter through Facebook Lead Ads and those who sign up directly on your website.
 Let's say you offer a different welcome discount to each of these groups, but in the final email, you want to send them the same content.
-Rejoining flow Splits allows you to accomplish this.
+Rejoining split paths allows you to accomplish this.

 Rejoining Split Paths

-When you drag a Split into a flow, you must define the conditions that will split out recipients and send them down unique paths.
+When you drag a split into a flow, you must define the conditions that will branch recipients and send them down unique paths.
 Below the exit point for each path, there is a "rejoin" icon.
-You can click and drag this icon to rejoin a Split.
-When you do, all available drop-points will light up green to signal where you can rejoin.
+You can click and drag this icon to rejoin a split.
+When you do, all available drop-points will turn green to signal where you can rejoin.

-You can rejoin Splits anywhere you see a green drop point -- rejoins don't necessarily have to be at the end of each branch.
-One thing to note is that it is only possible to rejoin the "Yes" and "No" paths for a single Split.
+You can rejoin splits anywhere you see a green drop-point — rejoins don't necessarily have to be at the end of each branch.
+One thing to note is that it is only possible to rejoin the YES and NO paths within a single split.

 Disconnect a Rejoined Split

-When you click to disconnect a Split, if there are no components (Emails, Time Delays, etc.) beneath the point of rejoin, the Split will disconnect immediately.
-If there are components below the point of rejoin, you'll need to decide where to place them once the single rejoined path is once again replaced by separate Yes and No paths.
+When you click to disconnect a split, if there are no components (emails, time delays, etc.) beneath the point of rejoining, the split will disconnect immediately.
+If there are components below the point of rejoining, you'll need to decide where to place them once the single rejoined path is once again replaced by separate YES and NO paths.
 You will have two options here: